- Home

 Structural design combines the fundamental principles of physics with material science in finding, discovering, developing, and using materials that will be able to withstand the forces that the structure will encounter during its service or usage.

-Structural design can also be a tool or a process where structural engineers first determine the
+Structural design can also be a tool or a process where structural engineers first determine:

 - the cross-sectional dimension